 - Scrub pads.
 We lied when we said sponges can take on anything.
 Sometimes they can’t, and you’ll need to up the ante with scrub pads.
-If you’ve found food or other grime that’s been caked onto a surface, a little multi-purpose cleaner and scrub pad will get the job done.
+If you’ve found food or other grime that’s been caked onto a surface, a little all purpose cleaner and scrub pad will get the job done.

 - Duster.
 Because nobody likes wiping down a dusty surface with a rag.
 Yeesh.

 - Dust pan.
 Dusters significant other.
 You’ll need this if you want to collect dust instead of sweeping it onto the floor, which is a terrible cleaning habit!